Welcome to the Web site of

 If your case is pending in Greene County, go here to check the status of your case, (or other cases related to your case!).

 The FBI site has many resources.
-For instance, click "What we investigate" to the left of the home page screen, then follow instructions to the right of the next screen for information an many areas, including cyber, crimes against children, white collar crimes, etc.
+For instance, click "What we investigate" to the left of the home page screen, then follow instructions to the right of the next screen for information on many areas, including cyber, crimes against children, white collar crimes, etc.

 Child Support Enforcement

-This Missouri office helps with many aspects of problems with child support-- and you may not need to hire a lawyer !
+This Missouri office helps with many aspects of problems with child support-- and you may not need to hire a lawyer

 Didn't keep track of MONEY?